Accredited Dental Assistant School in St. Louis, MO

 - Assisting with implementation and documentation of current infection control standards

-Your calm and positive demeanor sets a good tone in the dentist’s office and helps patients feel less anxious, so your attitude is a huge part of your office’s reputation.
+Additionally, having a calm and positive demeanor sets a good tone in the dentist’s office and helps patients feel less anxious, so your attitude is a huge part of a dental assistant job.
 You will have the opportunity to meet many patients and could be one of the first faces they see upon entering the office.
-Patient retention most often depends on the quality of care patients receive from the dental assistants as well as the dentist.

-In addition to the skills you will be learning as a certified dental assistant, you will also learn skills such as:
+In addition to the responsibilities you will be learning in certified dental assistant school, you will also learn skills such as:

-- Time management, in order to keep the office running smoothly
+- Time management – keeping the office running smoothly

-- Being proactive, in order to anticipate needs and concerns before they arise
+- Proactivity – anticipating needs and concerns before they arise

-- Interpersonal relations to keep patients feeling calm and relaxed and to work effectively as part of a dental team
+- Interpersonal relations – keeping patients feeling calm and relaxed, as well as working effectively as part of a dental team

-- Clear communication skills, in order to effectively assist the dentist and understand what patients need
+- Clear communication skills – effectively assisting the dentist and understanding what patients need

-- Observation, in order to learn new procedures, become very familiar with the dentist’s routines, and make sure everything is stored in the right place
+- Observation and organization – learning new procedures, becoming very familiar with the dentist’s routines, and making sure everything is stored in the right place

 In addition, the American Medical Technologists (AMT) offers the Registered Dental Assistant (RDA) examination, which is also available to graduates of the Midwest Institute Dental Assisting Program.
-The NELDA and the RDA examinations are recognized on a national level.
+Both he NELDA and the RDA examinations are recognized on a national level.

-If you have any questions just contact us and one of our knowledgeable Admissions Counselors will contact you promptly to assist you.
+If you have any questions, just contact us, and one of our knowledgeable admissions counselors will respond promptly to assist you.